-It’s time to get serious about the threat to business and security.
-In addition to environmental crime and wildlife trafficking, Green Crime also includes the flouting of regulations designed to prevent harm to the environment.
+It’s time to get serious about the green crime threat to the environment, business and security.
+In addition to environmental crime and wildlife trafficking, green crime also includes the flouting of regulations designed to prevent harm to the environment.
 As such, it is closely linked to corruption, organized crime and money-laundering.
 It impacts supply chains, poses a danger to security around the world, and it threatens our ability to meet the sustainability goals set by the UN.

 With regulatory and law enforcement bodies acknowledging the burgeoning threat, how is Refinitiv partnering with other organizations to create powerful tools to help disrupt criminal networks?

 - Refinitiv draws on its expertise in data and technology as it joins forces with United for Wildlife to disrupt criminal wildlife trafficking networks.

 - Green crime is a global ‘industry’ and environmental crime estimated to be worth up to $258 billion a year* with wildlife crime alone one of the top five most lucrative illicit activities after illegal drugs, human and weapons trafficking.

 - The European Union has included environmental crime as a predicate offence under the 6th EU Anti-Money Laundering Directive (6AMLD).
 And the new Financial Action Task Force (FATF) priorities for 2020 will focus on the illegal wildlife trade.

 - Refinitiv can now unwrap ownership hierarchies across more than 200 countries, unlocking more than 100 million connections and screen the associated entities for potential risks, including those relating to green crime.